ashi-sharmaa/StreetSavvy/README.md

 # StreetSavvy

-A geospatial vendor-to-consumer promotional platform that enables businesses to reach nearby users with personalized campaigns in real-time.
+A geospatial vendor-to-consumer promotional platform that enables businesses to reach nearby users with personalized campaigns in real-time; built as an MVP for RR Technologies.

 ## Project Overview